(HBNC) News: Johnson Fistel Urges Shareholders to Join Horizon Bancorp Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, April 22, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Horizon Bancorp, Inc. (NASDAQ: HBNC).
-The class action is on behalf of shareholders who purchased Horizon Bancorp securities between March 9, 2022 and March 10, 2023, inclusive (the “Class Period”).
+SAN DIEGO, April 22, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Horizon Bancorp, Inc. HBNC.
+The class action is on behalf of shareholders who purchased Horizon Bancorp securities between March 9, 2022 and March 10, 2023, inclusive (the "Class Period").
 Investors are hereby notified that they have until June 19, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.